About Fetal Alcohol Spectrum Disorder

 Please help spread the word!

-The better we understand the consequences of FASD, the more likely we are to prevent it.
+The better we understand the impacts of FASD, the more likely we are to prevent it.

 Check out the hashtag #FASDAwarenessDay for more resources about FASD!